 Our team

-The “Lebanese Centre for Strategic Planning”, under its chairmanship, is a high-level advisory body, composed of local and international specialists, to support the Administrative Council in endorsing the desired intellectual fronts and embodying them into multiple projects and activities.
+The “Lebanese Center for Strategic Planning”, under its chairmanship, is a high-level advisory body, composed of local and international specialists, to support the Administrative Council in endorsing the desired intellectual fronts and embodying them into multiple projects and activities.

 Members of the founding and administrative board for the Lebanese Center for Strategic Planning.

-Doctor Wissam Maaluf
+Doctor Wissam Maalouf

 Doctor Paul Jalwan

-Member and founding member of CLIPS and member of its administrative and executive committee.
+Member and founding member of LeCLIPS and member of its administrative and executive committee.

 Holder of the Certificat d’aptitude professionnelle pour l’enseignement secondaire (CAPES) in Physics and Mathematics from the Lebanese University in 1971.